01-edu/public/subjects/forum/forum-advanced-features.en.md

   - liked/disliked
   - commented

-- You have to create an activity page that tracks the user own activity
+- You have to create an activity page that tracks the user own activity.
+In other words, a page that :

   - Shows the user created posts
   - Shows where the user left a like/disliked